Modeling climate extremes using the four-parameter kappa distribution for $r$-largest order statistics: Appendix A.4

-The conditional cdf of $X^{(s)}$ given $\underline{X}^{s-1}$ is, \begin{linenomath*} \end{linenomath*} under $ x^{(s)} \le x^{(s-1)}$.
-This is same as the cdf of the K4D with right truncated at $x^{(s-1)}$ (Johnson et al. 1994).
+The conditional CDF of $X^{(s)}$ given $\underline{X}^{s-1}$ is, \begin{linenomath*} \end{linenomath*} under $ x^{(s)} \le x^{(s-1)}$.
+This is same as the $({1-(s-1)h})$ power of the CDF of the K4D with right truncated at $x^{(s-1)}$ (Johnson et al.~1995).
 This property is used in generating random numbers from the rK4D.